caganseyrek/EasyRequester/README.md

 ## Required Parameters

 - **baseURL**: This is the base URL of your backend server or where you want to send the request.
-It should end with "/".
-For example: `https://example.com/api/`.
+(For example: `https://example.com/api`).
 - **endpoint**: This is the endpoint in the server where we send a request.
-It accepts two types, first one is string (e.g "user/login"), and the second one is `typeof EndpointProps` shown above.
+It accepts either a string or an object.
-  > `route` and `controller` are suitable names for situations where there are multiple controller files, each containing a single function (as I tend to do).
-However, if you have a single controller file with multiple functions, you might consider using a string for endpoint.
+  > You can add the endpoint as a single string like `user/login` or as an object.
+This object's values forms the endpoint string so names of keys does not matter in this object.
+For example if you pass an object like `{ route: "user", controller: "login" }` the endpoint would be `user/login`
 - **method**: This is the method of the request (duh).
 It accepts the values shown above.
 - **payload**: This is the body part of the request.
 It is the the data you are sending to the endpoint.